-All of your extension’s marketing materials should be thoroughly audited for compliance per our program policies.
+Review all of your extension’s marketing materials, both developed by you or a 3rd party, for compliance per our program policies.
 Repeated warnings may result in removal of your extension from the Chrome Web Store and disabling of your extension’s user base.

 Is there a way to appeal this decision?

 Yes, appeals can be made through the instructions included in the notification email you will receive to the email address listed under your CWS developer account.
 Our enforcement team will process the appeal within 48 hours.